mathieuemery/CallGraph-rs/README.md

-# code_graph
+# CallGraph-rs

-`code_graph` is a Rust-based tool that analyzes Rust codebases and generates a visual call graph of their functions.
+`CallGraph-rs` is a Rust-based tool that analyzes Rust codebases and generates a visual call graph of their functions.
 It helps developers understand the structure and relationships between functions across their project by producing a graph image.

 ## How It Works